Thomas Raikes (dandy): Biography

 Raikes was born in 1777, the eldest son of Thomas Raikes the Elder and his wife, Charlotte.
 He was educated at Eton, where his friends included George (later "Beau") Brummell, whose friendship would extend into Raikes' adult life.

-In 1795, Raikes was sent to the continent to study modern languages under a private tutor.
+In 1795, Raikes was sent to Continental Europe to study modern languages under a private tutor.
 He travelled widely, visiting many of the German courts.
 On his return, he became a partner in his father's banking business, a position which he retained, despite continuing trips to Europe.

 In 1814, Raikes was at the Hague, where he stayed in the house of the British ambassador, Richard Trench.
 He visited Paris three times (1814, 1819, and 1820), and spent the winter of 1829–30 in Russia.
 In 1833, he left London for France, where he remained for eight years.
 In 1841 the Tory Party took government in the UK, and Raikes, in the hope of securing a post under the patronage of the new Prime Minister, Robert Peel, returned to London.
 He was unsuccessful in securing a position and divided his time over the next years between London and Paris.

 In May 1846, in poor health, he went to Bath to take the waters.
 Thereafter, he bought a house in Brighton, where he died on 3 July 1848.